Methods for Recovering Conditional Independence Graphs: A Survey: Potential applications of CI graphs

 \textit{Finance \& Healthcare.} CI graphs are useful for finding correlations between stocks to see how companies compare~\citep{hallac2017network}.
 Similarly, CI graphs are the basis of systems for discovering dependencies between important body vitals of ICU patients~\cite{bhattacharya2019methods,shrivastava2021system}.
 Another instance is shown in Fig.~\ref{fig:infant-mortality-uglad}, where the authors used a CI graph recovery algorithm to analyse the feature connections to study infant mortality in the US.

-\textit{Video sequence predictions.} Deep models for CI graph recovery, \glad or \texttt{uGLAD}, can be integrated into the pipeline for latest models used for generating unseen future video frames~\cite{denton2018stochastic,shrivastava2021diverse}.
+\textit{Video representation \& generation.} Recent developments in video representation learning can specially benefit from such sparse graph recovery methods.
+Videos can be interpreted as a sequential collection of frames.
+Tasks like action recognition within videos~\cite{saini2022recognizing}, prediction of interaction activity~\cite{bodla2021hierarchical}, video segmentation\cite{zhou2022survey} \& object detection\cite{jiao2021new} are of great interest to researchers and have tremendous downstream applications~\cite{oprea2020review}.
+In some cases, the inter-frame relations can be modeled as temporal processes.
+Techniques for video prediction by modeling videos as continuous multi-dimensional processes~\cite{shrivastava2024video1}, video priors representation learning methods like~\cite{shrivastava2024video2,shrivastava2024video3} can specially benefit from CI graphs that models similarity across time frames.
+Such methods can be developed to obtain efficient performance over variety of video tasks and improve model robustness.
+Deep models for CI graph recovery, \glad or \texttt{uGLAD}, can be integrated into the pipeline for latest models used for generating diverse video frames~\cite{denton2018stochastic,shrivastava2021diverse,shrivastava2021diversethesis}.
 Specifically, in conjunction with the generative deep models, the CI graph recovery model parameters can be learned to narrow down the potential future viable frames from the generated ones.

 \textit{Protein Structure recovery.} Deep models for CI graph recovery like \uglad can be substituted for predicting the contact matrix from the input correlation matrix between the amino acid sequences.
 For instance, Protein Sparse Inverse COVaraince or PSICOV~\cite{jones2012psicov}, which uses graphical lasso based approach to predict the contact matrix to eventually predict the 3D protein structure can leverage these recently developed CI graph recovery deep models.
 Learnable parameters of these models can also account for the ground truth data, if available.
 DeepContact model~\citep{liu2018enhancing} uses a Convolutional Neural Network based architecture to do a matrix inversion operation for predicting contact map from the co-evolution map obtained from protein sequences.
 Deep models for CI graph recovery can potentially augment (or even replace) the CNNs for improved predictions, refer to the left side of Fig.~\ref{fig:motor-sensor}.